Advanced App Features¶

 Prior to August 2020 shadow modules whose source was a parent had inconsistent behaviour.

 The child-shadows were not treated in the same manner as other shadows - they inherited everything from their source, which meant they could never have their own case list filter, and were not shown in the UI.
 This was confusing.
 A side-effect of this was that display-only forms were not correctly interpreted by the phone.
+The ordering of child shadow modules also used to be somewhat arbitrary, and so some app builders had to find workarounds to get the ordering they wanted.
+Now in V2, what you see is what you get.

 If the old behaviour is desired for any reason, there is a feature flag “V1 Shadow Modules” that allows you to make old-style modules.